 The Landfill Development Plan serves as DTE's main operations plan for the landfill.
 The plan has been discussed in previous AIRs and has again been reviewed as part of this AIR.
 The plan has not been revised.
-The landfill ash fill contractor, Boral, made improvements in following the plan CCR placement and compaction procedures.
-This has been discussed in Section 4 on final cover construction observations.
+The landfill ash fill contractor, Boral, in 2018 made improvements in following the plan's CCR placement and compaction procedures and appears to be continuing in 2020 with the improved procedures.
+However, no active placement or compaction was occurring on the date of the 2020 inspection.